danfrost/music-lessons/chapters/00c_onOnePage.md

 Instead, we can use music, which is a peculiarly human phenomenon around which we have built various cultures and industries as a microcosm to understand how to see ourselves as humans; how to see ourselves before, during and after major change; and how to get out of the mental models which lock us in.
 [This all needs redrafting - I’m using too many phrases which make sense to me]

+--

+The disruption of music has also come at the start of a century which promises yet more disruption, be it through changes of geopolitical power, migration spurred by climate, war or the hope of a better life.
+And whatever else comes along.
+Napster's disruption of the music industry was strangely prescient.
+--

 How might this help the bigger problems?